-Students can build and fold proteins, learn about hydrophobic and hydrophilic interactions, demonstrate all 4 levels of protein structure, create models of proteins they know like hemoglobin and antibodies, and more.
+Students can build and fold proteins, learn about hydrophobic and hydrophilic interactions, demonstrate all 4 levels of protein structure, create models of proteins they know like insulin, antibodies, and more.

 - Name the parts of an amino acid

 - Compare amino acid side chains

 - Assemble your own proteins

 - Fold a protein using hydrophobic and hydrophilic interactions

 - Convert one protein into another by changing the amino acid order

 Protein Booklet 2 Activities:

 - Model all 4 levels of protein structure

 - Assemble alpha helices and beta pleated sheets